R12A7S6/PCShowRoom/README.md

 - Cougar Challenger 6HM6 Mid Tower Case
 - Arctic P14 Case Fan x3 (2022)

-Upgrade history with transitions from Build no.1 to Build no.2:
+History of changes with transitions from Build no.1 to Build no.2:

 <img src="assets/Upgrade History.drawio.png" width="750"/>

-In actuality, the upgrades were done more sporadically.
+In actuality, the upgrades were done more sporadically over time.
 They are grouped into 4 here only for simplicity's sake.

 ---

+Build no. 1:
+Photos N/A at this time.

+See Build no. 2 for Specs.